Graduate and Law School Resources

 MSU PREP is the MSU Graduate School’s career and professional development model, designed to help students prepare for successful doctoral and postdoc experiences and smooth transitions into roles in academia, government, industry, corporations, or agencies.
 This site has a variety of information on how to apply to graduate school and how to fund your graduate education.

 Personal Statements are important parts of most graduate school applications.
-Check out the Career Services Network’s tips on composing one here, the MSU College of Law's advice on personal statement composition here, and don’t forget to make an appointment with JMC’s Career Consultant to discuss your strategy.
+Check out the Career Services Network’s tips on composing one here and don’t forget to make an appointment with JMC’s Career Consultant to discuss your strategy.

 On top of allowing you to search for graduate programs by type, degree offered, and location, Peterson’s provides information on financing graduate studies and test preparation (among other things).